 CLINICAL EXPERIENCES IN TEACHER EDUCATION

-A variety of clinical (pre-student teaching) experiences, as well as student teaching, are included in the teacher candi- dates professional preparation.
+A variety of clinical (pre-student teaching) experiences, as well as student teaching, are included in the teacher candi- date’s professional preparation.
 Observations, small and large group instruction, tutoring, field experiences, and student teaching are included in the Clinical Experiences Program.
 The experiences offered prior to student teaching are integral

 parts of specific college courses.
 Clinical experiences are provided in off-campus professional development schools, in local schools and in campus laboratory schools, in agencies and other approved non-school settings.
 The Cecilia J. Lauby Teacher Education Center monitors and documents all clinical experiences.
 Teacher candidates will show verifi- cation of having completed clinical experiences commensu- rate with attaining local, state, and national standards.
 Teacher candidates must provide their own transportation to clinical experiences sites.